Blizzard Beach vs. Typhoon Lagoon - Disney World Water Parks

 • size (Blizzard Beach is technically larger, but it doesn’t really feel that way)

-• number of water slides / rides (seven each, depending on exactly how you count; both list 12 total attractions, which, despite their inconsistency in counting things, reflects their roughly equal attraction counts)
+• number of water slides / rides (about seven each, depending on exactly how you count; both list 12 total attractions, which, despite their inconsistency in counting things, reflects their roughly equal attraction counts)

 • both have lazy rivers and large pools